eddiecp426/Udacity-Sparkify/README.md

 NOTE:  To run these files, you must create your own instance of database.
 There are several options.
 A free and popular one you can use is [elephantsql](https://customer.elephantsql.com/instance/create).

+### Many thanks to [Joshua Yeung](https://towardsdatascience.com/data-modeling-for-a-music-streaming-app-db46a4595e4e) for the star schema image!